rajends1/berkshirebookstore/README.md

 **Deployed to Heroku**
 Connected Secret Keys to config vars
 Connected Code Institute Sqlite Database
+Steps :
+1. Install the Heroku CLI
+2. Download and install the Heroku CLI.

+3. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.

+4.	$ heroku login
+5. Clone the repository
+6. Use Git to clone berkshirebookstore's source code to your local machine.

+7.	$ heroku git:clone -a berkshirebookstore$ cd berkshirebookstore
+8. Deploy your changes
+9. Make some changes to the code you just cloned and deploy them to Heroku using Git.

+10.	$ git add .
+11.	$ git commit -am "make it better"
+12.	$ git push heroku master
+13.	$ heroku logs -t

 ## Usage
 Once the server is running, you can access the application in your web browser at `http://127.0.0.1:8000/`.
 Sign up or log in to start exploring books, receive personalized recommendations, and share your reviews.